wc-donation/wc-donation-platform/readme.txt

 new: new progress bar styles
 new: use "current" in progress & leaderboard shortcode to use current page id
 new: donation product is added to the checkout on page load, improving compatibility with WooCommerce Gutenberg Checkout Block
-tweak: add to cart before checkout is loaded
 tweak: compatibility with v3.7.6 of PDF Invoices & Packing Slips for WooCommerce
 tweak: set supported WP version to 6.4
 tweak: set supported WooCommerce version to 8.5.2